ecociel/mcp-app-python/README.md

-# mcp-app-python — OpenAI App with HTML Widget
+# Introduction - OpenAI App with HTML Widget

 If you’ve heard about MCP or OpenAI Apps and wondered: